harmonydata/harmonydata.github.io/content/en/_index.md

   padding: top
   align: right
   heading: "Use Harmony in Python"
-  subheading: We've released Harmony as an easy-to-use Python library on Pypi.
+  subheading: We've released Harmony as an easy-to-use Python library on Pypi, so you can incorporate Harmony into your data harmonisation workflow.
   links:
   - text: Python package on Pypi
     url: https://pypi.org/project/harmonydata/